Antichrist Today ?

 For instance, personal righteousness is a good thing.
 Believers should live righteously, soberly and godly in this world (Titus 2:12).
 And the Holy Spirit is given to empower them to do this, for it is only by His indwelling that they can live righteously (1 John 3:7).
 But in the theology of the medieval church, this personal righteousness of the believer was put in the room of the vicarious righteousness of Jesus Christ.
 The Reformers cried out against this as the doctrine of antichrist, not because they were against personal righteousness (as they were charged by Rome), but because they were against putting even this good thing in the room of Christ's righteousness.
 In his masterly volume on The Doctrine of Justification by Faith, Dr. James Buchanan points out that the heart of Rome's error was to put the new birth of the believer in the room of the imputed righteousness of Jesus Christ —for this means putting something subjective and existential in the room of Christ's objective and historical saving acts.

 What is so plausible about the work of antichrist is that he uses that which is holy to effect his clever substitute gospel.
 And what is more holy than the work of the Holy Spirit?
-Under the guise of honoring the Third Person of the blessed Trinity, antichrist brings in another gospel, for he substitutes the gracious work of the Spirit in us for the vicarious work of Christ for us as the ground of our justification unto life eternal.
+Under the guise of honoring the Holy Spirit, antichrist brings in another gospel, for he substitutes the gracious work of the Spirit in us for the vicarious work of Christ for us as the ground of our justification unto life eternal.

 The work of the Holy Spirit in us is a great and glorious work (2 Cor.
 3:18).
 But it is not to be put in the place of the gospel.
-We must not confuse the work of the Second and Third Persons of the blessed Trinity.
+We must not confuse the work of our Lord Jesus Christ with the work of the Holy Spirit.
 Christ's work was substitutionary.
 It was done for us —without our participation.
 We had no part in that righteousness.
 Furthermore, that work, being complete, is the only grounds of our acceptance with God.
 The same thing cannot be said about the work of the Holy Spirit.
 His is not a substitutionary work.
 Being a work within us, we do have a vital part in the life of new obedience which He inspires us to live.
 Furthermore, His work is not yet complete, and for some it has not even started.
 It can never be a ground of our acceptance with God.